tnhu/kanji/README.md

 Play with a sample [online](http://jsfiddle.net/tannhu/YFCVX/3/).

-Listeners in Kanji are inherited.
+Like `actions`, `listeners` in Kanji are inherited.
 If a parent component has some listeners, its child components will have them as default listeners.
 The child components are also able to override those inherited listeners.

 #### Namespace and listeners